 The Court of Appeals for the Armed Forces has decided that the contents of a congressional inquiry may be used against an accused in a prosecution.
 See the case of United States v.
 Gogas, 58 M.J.
 96 (C.A.A.F.
 2003).
 In Gogas the prosecution was allowed to use information in the congressional letter as aggravation in sentencing.

 To have such evidence excluded from trial you would need to show that it was the government's intent to punish you for making the complaint in the first place.

 Also, litigation by media seems to be in vogue.
 Be VERY careful what you are your defense lawyer say to the media.
 What is said can come back to haunt you at trial.
-Several accused's in high visibility cases have make the mistake of saying stuff to the media, having it reported, and then hearing the words use at trial against them.
+Several accused's in high visibility cases have make the mistake of saying stuff to the media, having it reported, and then hearing the words used at trial against them.
 There have been several high visibility cases where the government has tried to subpoena the notes and full interviews for use in prosecutions.
 Generally they fail, but there may come a day when there is some success.

 These issues are ones to be discussed thoroughly with your military defense lawyer.